The Cost of Workplace Accidents: from Minor Injuries to Fatalities

 The costs to your business’ production also need to be considered.
 When an accident, especially one which involves serious injury or death, occurs the entire line of production is halted.
 The reputation of your company can be significantly damaged and employee morale can drop dramatically in such cases.
 When employees are fearful of coming to work, it results in a rise to absenteeism and results in resignations too.

 Accidents are more likely to happen when an employee is either not trained or not physically capable of performing their function.
-The good news for employers is that using a fitness for work assessment system like OSPAT analyses the employee’s ability to operate before the commencement of their working shift every day.
+The good news for employers is that using a fitness for work assessment system like OSPAT analyses the employee’s ability to perform a simple assessment before the commencement of their working shift every day.

 OSPAT assessments identify significant variations between an individual’s current assessment and their historical profile.
 Results are relayed in real time to the individual concerned and the supervisor(s) having an irrevocable duty-of-care for safety in the work place.
 Results are also recorded in a comprehensive database usually administered by occupational health and safety managers.